vishal-thenge/fossa-scripts/CreateReport/README.md

-# FOSSA API to CSV Script
+# Create a FOSSA License report CSV

 ## Description

-This script fetches data from the FOSSA API and saves it to a CSV file.
+This script creates a License report including the License file matches and stores it in a CSV file.
+This uses the API to fetche data from the FOSSA API and saves it to a CSV file.
 It requires an authorization token and a revision ID to function.

 ## Usage